-This is the card to beat among 2016 student credit cards.
+This is the card to beat among 2018 student credit cards.
 It has no annual fee, no late fee on your first payment, no overdraft fee and no foreign transaction fees.
 It doesn’t even have a penalty rate, which means your APR will not go up if you´re late on a payment.
-It’s interest rate is competitive: 13.24% to 22.24% APR depending on your creditworthiness, and it offers an intro 0% APR interest on purchases for 6 months to boot.
-Discover it is one of the few major issuers that allows cosigners, a crucial advantage if you’re under 21 and don’t have a steady source of income.
+Discover allows authorized users, a crucial advantage if you’re under 21 and don’t have a steady source of income.
 The downsides are that you need fair credit (over 600) to qualify, there’s no sign-up bonus, and it doesn’t offer a balance transfer deal.

 Discover it Chrome´s rewards program is also one of the best around.
 It offers 2% cash back on up to $1,000 spent on restaurants and gas stations and 1% on all other purchases.
 A sweet feature of the rewards program is you can use your reward points instantly at Amazon.com’s checkout at a 1 point = 1 cent ratio.
 Other perks you will love is a complimentary peek at your FICO credit score with every statement, and emergency travel assistance, if you get into trouble when you’re abroad.

 The vanilla version of Discover’s it for Students is not half bad either.
 In some ways, it’s better.
 Like the Chrome, it has no annual fee, overdraft fee, a penalty rate or foreign transaction fee.